-At first, it can be challenging to remember not to do things that you've always done--so it's crucial to make sternal precautions a habit.
+At first, it can be challenging to remember not to do things you've always done--so it's crucial to make sternal precautions a habit.
 One tip is to work with a physical therapist who will teach you new, more comfortable ways to move, like how to sit down on a bed, walk up the stairs, and doing your daily routine (like brushing your teeth).

 3 Precautions You Definitely Want to Take

 1. Avoid Lifting Heavy Weights

-It can be difficult to adjust to limited exercises, but it will help speed up recovery time.
+It can be difficult to adjust to limited exercises, but it will help speed up recovery.
 If you are used to performing arm exercises, do not lift anything heavier than ten pounds.
-For the first eight weeks of your recovery, you should only raise one-half or one pound weights to improve sternum stabilization.
+You should only raise one-half or one-pound weights for the first eight weeks of your recovery to improve sternum stabilization.
 Ten bicep curls on each side is a gentle start.
 Make sure to have a pillow or some form of security harness to protect your sternum.

 2. Stay Mobile

 While you should limit your activities, you should not stop them altogether.
 Walking is an excellent exercise that allows you to recover and ensures sternum stabilization.
 Short, ten-minute walks are just as effective as more extended strolls and help to prevent stiffness.
 Before and after walking, take time to stretch your arms to promote flexibility and strength.
-Sit in a chair that allows your arms to hang by your sides with fingers towards the floor.
+Sit in a chair that allows your arms to hang by your sides with your fingers towards the floor.
 In a controlled motion, lift one arm up to shoulder level, hold, then slowly release back down.
 Repeat on both sides ten times with deep breaths in between.